How to run fast and affordable usability tests with hard-to-reach, high-earning users

 Once you’re ready to test with some real end-users, it does sound as if you will need to offer a relatively generous incentive, or come up with a creative approach (for example, would a sweepstake for a considerably larger prize work?), in order to convince these painters to offer up their time for testing purposes.
 If you get any pushback around the cost at this point, then it certainly pays to remember that anything you spend on testing early will be less expensive than the cost to make changes much further down the track.
 It’ll be even less so compared to the fixes you are forced to make due to customer complaints!

 I’d say that the 50 users in your local area you’ve already identified would make a pretty good pool to start with.
 And while I’m no expert on this industry, I’d suggest that getting a range of experience levels and potentially work environments (smaller versus bigger shops, good versus poor internet connectivity) would be more important than an especially wide geographic spread.
 In order to reach a bit further afield, a potential approach that you could look into is running lightweight testing during industry events or conventions.
 Our other User Researcher, Ania, mentioned that she had done something similar in a previous role where she ran usability tests with farmers (who would otherwise be very geographically dispersed) during Fieldays, one of New Zealand’s largest agribusiness events.

+The general message is don’t be afraid of using lightweight testing methods when appropriate.
+Whether that means testing only a small pool of participants, or starting with paper prototypes before creating digital prototypes, doing some usability testing is still better than doing none!
 I hope that these suggestions give you some ideas for getting around the challenges in your work!
 Perhaps our community has some other ideas for tackling frequent and lightweight usability testing with hard-to-reach users?
 If you’ve got a good idea, please leave a comment and let us know!